Planning interventions in a controlled pandemic: the COVID-19 case: Epidemic control

 \section{Epidemic control}

-To mitigate the epidemic, several interventions are possible: (a) investments in the public health system, such as those aimed at increasing the available number of ICUs $\widehat T$ and hospitalization facilities $\widehat H$; (b) non-pharmaceutical interventions, namely, public health measures (such as social distancing, use of masks, and restrictions on social and economic activities) that aim to prevent and/or control virus transmission in the community; and (c) vaccination that aims to reduce both the transmission and clinical severity of the disease.
+To mitigate the epidemic, several interventions are possible: (a) investments in the public health system, e.g., increasing the available number of ICUs $\widehat T$ and hospitalization facilities $\widehat H$, (b) non-pharmaceutical interventions, namely, public health measures preventing and/or controlling virus transmission in the community; (c) vaccination that aims to reduce both the transmission and clinical severity of the disease.

-Clearly, in the absence of non-pharmaceutical interventions and vaccinations, investments in the healthcare system alone have a very limited impact, as they just slightly delay the time at which heathcare facilities get saturated.
-Moreover, production of vaccines as well as vaccination campaigns require rather long times (at least several months), during which non-pharmaceutical interventions are needed to effectively control the epidemic.
-On the other hand, non-pharmaceutical interventions alone cannot, in the long run, avoid that a large fraction of the population gets infected.
-Therefore, our analysis will focus on quantifying the cost and the impact of different control strategies that jointly exploit non-pharmaceutical interventions and vaccination.
+Our analysis will focus on quantifying the cost and the impact of different control strategies that jointly exploit non-pharmaceutical interventions and vaccination.